 rdesktop is an open source UNIX client for connecting to Windows Remote Desktop Services, capable of natively speaking Remote Desktop Protocol (RDP) in order to present the user's Windows desktop. rdesktop is known to work with Windows server versions ranging from NT 4 terminal server to Windows Server 2012 R2.

 rdesktop currently runs on most UNIX based platforms with the X Window System, and other ports should be fairly straightforward.

-The latest stable version of rdesktop is 1.8.3.
-This release adds support for Windows 2012 and Windows 2012 R2 which fixes smart card redirection, mouse cursor and other minor issues.
-There has been work on code cleanup to match specificiation and a few other bug fixes.
+The latest stable version of rdesktop is currently v.1.8.3.
+This release adds support for Windows Server 2012 and Windows Server 2012 R2 which fixes smart card redirection, mouse cursor and other minor issues.
+There has been work on code cleanup to match specification and a few other bug fixes.

 The rdesktop file release contains documentation on the program.

 The RDP protocol itself is essentially an extension of the ITU-T T.128 (aka T.SHARE) application sharing protocol.
 Microsoft has recently made RDP specifications openly available via the MSDN library.

 Professional services, such as custom development, is offered by the following companies:

 If you want to be included in this list, please contact us on the developers mailing list.
 Please note that your web site must mention "rdesktop" and link to www.rdesktop.org.